 This is powerful stuff.
 Simple meditation really does alter the physical biochemistry of the brain for the better, just as running or weight training or yoga changes the body.

-A very practical application of the skills learnt through meditation is the management of cockpit distractions.
+I agree.
+A very practical application of the skills learnt through meditation is our management of cockpit distractions.
 Many accidents occur when pilots are focusing their thoughts on stuff that does not matter as much as flying the plane and situational awareness.
 They are not centered.
-Flight instructors are required by the FAA to introduce 'realistic distractions' to the student during training, having the pilot reach for a pencil on the floor or find some information on a chart during a critical phase of flight.
+Flight instructors are required by the FAA to introduce ‘realistic distractions’ to the student during training, having the pilot reach for a pencil on the floor or find some information on a chart during a critical phase of flight.
 The student must learn to prioritize.
 This is good training.
 Even better training is the mind that can let all mental distractions go.
 The mind that notices the distracting whatever, and lets it fall away.
 Flying the plane.
 One with the wing.
 You recognize petty irritations for what they are, and simply let them go.
 Sam reminded me that although events may be beyond my control, my reactions to those events are entirely controlled by me and me alone.
 He stayed positive.
 He stayed focused.

 Talking about flying with Sam when the morning clouds were still too low for pattern work, we spent some time discussing trim in the C-152.
 It’s light enough on the controls that you don’t have to use the trim a lot if you don’t want, yet imprecise enough with the slack and give in the cables that you can fiddle with it more then you want.
 Students need to learn to put the airplane where they want it, then trim.
 They have to think this through a few times, as well as learn about not flying the plane through the trim control.
 Then they have to trim without thinking.
 You cannot enjoy flight if you are spending all your time thinking about the trim.
 That voice in your head has to silence.
 So trim already, relax the controls, rest the voice in your head, and fly.